Blame it on the huge amount of nutrients or their deliciousness: It’s undeniable that duck eggs are becoming more and more popular for health nuts.

 Duck eggs purchased from a local source also might still have the bloom, which is a natural coating on the shell that keeps it fresher for longer periods.
 However, if you want to wash eggs you bought from a local farmer, you can read this article for advice.

 If you’re not sure whether the eggs you purchase are fresh or not, you can try the fresh egg float test.

 Are Duck Eggs Safe To Eat?

 Yes!
-Duck eggs are safe, and very delicious.
+Duck eggs are safe and very delicious.
 Just like chicken eggs, there’s a small possibility of salmonella.
 To avoid this, purchase your duck eggs from a local source that provides a high-quality diet for their ducks.
-High quality diets can reduce instances of salmonella and e-coli infecting the eggs since the duck’s digestive system is healthier.
-Also be sure to fully cook the eggs so all bacteria is killed off.
+High-quality diets can reduce instances of salmonella and e-coli infecting the eggs since the duck’s digestive system is healthier.
+Also, be sure to fully cook the eggs so all bacteria are killed off.

 How Long Do Duck Eggs Stay Fresh?

 Up to 6 weeks if refrigerated.
 It’s always best to purchase your eggs from a local supplier so they’re as fresh as possible.
 Eggs purchased at a supermarket can be nearly 60 days old.
 You can learn more about how to tell if an egg is good or bad here.